 - Revenue attribution (on both a full program and individual message level)

-Attentive offers many different types of pre-built reports that analyze your data and give you the transparency to understand how your campaigns are performing.
-You can generate an instantaneous report or schedule to receive a recurring one.
+Attentive offers many different types of pre-built reports that analyze your data and provide the transparency you need to understand how your campaigns are performing.
+You can generate an instantaneous report or schedule a recurring one.
 This is also helpful when sharing insights about your SMS program with key marketing stakeholders.

-Attentive drives an average of 20.5% of total online revenue for e-commerce brands.
+Attentive drives an average 18.5% of total online revenue for e-commerce brands.
 Learn more about why thousands of brands choose Attentive as their #1 SMS marketing solution, and see what we can do for you.
 Try us for free.